WEDNESDAY, 16 MARCH 2016

 Last night a thought bounced from one thing to another, and before I knew it I had asked myself: What would I rather be, a poor writer or a wealthy entrepreneur?
 The understanding was for argument’s sake that I won’t do any creative work as an entrepreneur.

 It was a tough question.

 Ten blocks later (I was on my bicycle) I was satisfied with my initial answer: It’s hard to say, I thought, because exactly how poor will I be, and exactly what will I write?

-It is thus not a case of being unable to attain success as an entrepreneur; I just don’t work with the right people … or rather, I still try to do everything myself.
+It is thus not a case of being unable to attain success as an entrepreneur; I am just not working with the right people … or rather, I still try to do everything myself.

-Another reason why I asked myself the above question is because I have often wondered what I could accomplish if I write full-time rather than trying to keep a half-dozen income sources running.
-Of course this is an open question.
-Perhaps all the literary exercise may lead to a few short stories or articles that will actually be read by more than 10 people, and – who knows? – I might even make enough money to buy a new bicycle.
+I often wonder what I can accomplish if I write full-time rather than trying to keep a half-dozen income sources running.
+This is an open question.
+Perhaps all the literary exercise may lead to a few short stories or articles that will actually be read by more than ten people, and – who knows? – I might make enough money to buy a new bicycle.
 Or maybe I will be forced after a year or two to take another look at things I had previously considered beneath me, only now with a pair of hungry eyes.

-There is after all nothing like hunger and humiliation to make one forget your bohemian dreams.
+There is, after all, nothing like hunger and humiliation to make you forget your bohemian dreams.